90 Days From January 13

 2. Personal Goal Setting: Achieving Measurable Progress

 The 90-day cycle is equally effective for setting and achieving personal goals.
-Whether it's learning a new skill, improving your fitness, or building a new habit, the 90-day period offers a structured approach to track progress and maintain motivation.
+That said, whether it's learning a new skill, improving your fitness, or building a new habit, the 90-day period offers a structured approach to track progress and maintain motivation.
 It allows you to set specific, measurable, achievable, relevant, and time-bound (SMART) goals that fit within this timeframe.

 Example: Let's say your goal is to learn Spanish.
 A 90-day plan could involve: